 Has a Petition for Cancellation Been Filed Against Your Registration?
 Do You Need To File a Trademark Cancellation?

-If someone has filed a trademark cancellation against your registration, or if you think you need to file a cancellation, please consider speaking with a trademark attorney.
+If someone has filed a trademark cancellation against your registration, or if you need to file a cancellation, please consider speaking with a trademark attorney.
 This can be a difficult and lengthy process, and not something where you want to “do-it-yourself.”
 If you are interested in speaking with a trademark attorney that can assist you with a trademark cancellation, please feel free to call me at (480) 360-3499, email me at kevin@yourtrademarkattorney.com, or complete the contact form found on this page to schedule your free initial consultation today.
 I look forward to speaking with you.